tensorpack/tensorpack/examples/FasterRCNN/README.md

  Note that our training strategy is slightly different: we enable cascade throughout the entire training.
  As far as I know, this model is the __best open source TF model__ on COCO dataset.

-## Other Datasets / Implementation Details / Speed:
+## Use Custom Datasets / Implementation Details / Speed:

 See [BALLOON.md](BALLOON.md) and [NOTES.md](NOTES.md) for more details.